ptav/django-simplecrud/README.md

 1. Add `'crud'` to `INSTALLED_APPS`

 2. Define CRUD_SETTINGS in your Django project `settings.py` file.
-The variable is a dictionary that sets some parameters for the navbar and footer of the web pages generated: For example:
+The variable is a dictionary that sets certain  parameters for the navbar and footer of the web pages generated:

+	`navbar_logo`	is a HTML safe string detailing the logo to use in the navbar `navbar_menu`	is also an HTML safe string detailing the Bootstrap3 navbar menu options `copyright`		a message added to the footer

+	For example:

 	```python
 	CRUD_SETTINGS = {